tmalsburg/chamois/README.md

 # Change theme:
 theme('Black')

+font = "Courier"
+fontsize = 22
+wordspacing = 18

+# Structure of the experiment:
 pages = []

 # A message stored in the results file along with a time stamp:
 pages.append(Message("Start of session"))

 # Welcome screen:
 pages.append(
-  CenteredInstructions("Welcome to this study!", "Continue"))
+  CenteredInstructions("Welcome to this study!"))

 # Asks user to enter subject ID:
 pages.append(SubjectIDPage())

-# Experimental trials:
+# Experimental trials with comprehension question after 50% of the
+# sentences:
 for i,c,s,q in stimuli:
   pages.append(ReadingTrial(i,c,s))
   if random.choice([True, False]):